solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

 ---
 **Info**

 You don't have to remember the syntax of Azure pipelines because IntelliSense will help and there is also UI in the Azure DevOps web portal that will help us with the syntax.
-These will help you to switch from classic pipelines to pipeline as code.
+These will help you to switch from classic pipelines to YAML pipeline.

 ---